KonstantinosIoannidis/konstantinosioannidis.github.io/_personal/road_to_phd.md

 <p align="center">
     <img src="/images/amsterdam.jpeg" alt>
-    <em>On top of the "I amsterdam" sign in front of Rijksmuseum, 01:30, July 10, 2017</em>
+    <em>On top of the "I amsterdam" sign in front of Rijksmuseum, 01:30, 10 July, 2017</em>
 </p>

 <p align="justify">I finished my PhD in May of 2024 after a long (honestly very long) journey.
 During the typical congratulations/roasting after the PhD defense, my supedrvisors provided seven conjectures of why it took me so long.</p>